 Imagine a trailer for a blockbuster movie and think of how it gets you excited for watching the entire feature film.
 Your event promotional video needs to work on the same lines!
 It should capture the highlights in one video to hype up people for your event.

 When creating a teaser video for your event, you could merge snippets of the event.
 For instance, you could combine small interviews with the keynote speakers at your event, some statistics about how successful your previous event was into an exciting trailer.

 This type of video in your email marketing campaign is going to work excellently, especially for first-timers.
+Moreover, if, for example, you use proper webinar email subject lines, your campaign will give better results.
 Potential attendees who don’t have a clear image of your brand and event will get a clear idea of what they can expect from your event.

 Extend an Invitation through a Personalized Video

 Individual outreach and hype generation are key tools to engage attendees.
 But what works even better is inviting people via personalized video.